RCIP

 How applications are processed

-• The intake period will open at 9:00am on the 1st of every month and will close as late as the 5:00pm on the 15th of each month or when 7 applications are received, whichever comes first.
+- The intake period will open the 1st of every month and will close as late as the 15th of each month or when 7 applications are received, whichever comes first.
 The review period will be the 16th-last day of the month.

 Candidates may be requested to participate in a formal interview to further assess their application.
 Candidates deemed to satisfy the requirements of the Ministerial Instructions may be issued a recommendation certificate.